korpling/pepper/pepper-doc/src/main/doxygen/developers/developers.md

 mvn clean install assembly:single
 \endcode

-clean - to clean up
+* clean - to clean up
-install - to deploy all sub projects to local maven repository assembly:single - to bundle the projects to zip files
+* install - to deploy all sub projects to local maven repository
+* assembly:single - to bundle the projects to zip files

+The runnable Pepper instance was assembled into _PEPPER_SRC/pepper-lib/target/distribution_.
+You can directly run Pepper from org.corpus-tools.pepper-lib_XXX or unzip the assembled zip file to another location.
+To run Pepper use _pepper.sh_ or _pepper.bat_.

 Further topics
 ===